 The children we support suffer violence, exploitation and abuse.
 This violence doesn’t just happen on the streets.
 In fact, it often happens in places where children should be safest – in their homes or at school.
 Children often end up on the streets because they are escaping violence.
 However, the street is a dangerous substitute.
 Once children arrive on the streets they are increasingly vulnerable to abuse and exploitation.
+We create a space where children feel safe.
+They start to trust us - and we can start working with them to give them the support they need

-Download ChildHope's latest Child Protection toolkit, used by many agencies to develop their own policies and improve practice.
+Download ChildHope's Child Protection toolkit, used by many agencies to develop their own policies and improve practice.

 In the strategic period 2012 – 2015 our child protection programmes reached 244,811 children.